gregjhansell97/hive-map/README.md

 to those destinations.**

 The user of the framework describes the communication channels, available locations, and types of messages.
-Hive-map handles routing published messages to destinations.
+Hive-map routes published messages to destinations.